dialonce/dialonce.github.io/cordova/howto/index.md

 ## Installation

-The Dial-Once SDK is brought in automatically.
-There is no need to change or add anything in your code source.
+The Dial-Once SDK is brought in automatically if you provide `ANDROID_API_KEY` at plugin installation time but starting from version `2.6.15` `ANDROID_API_KEY` is optional and you can initialize SDK on demand with `navigator.dialonce.init(apiKey)`

 ### Cordova